cconrad/cconrad.github.io/content/blog/2010-01-11-backing-up-to-amazon-aws.md

 comments: true
 date: 2010-01-11 04:52:23 +01:00
 date_gmt: 2010-01-11 03:52:23 +0000
+excerpt: This is a walkthrough for backing up files to Amazon's data centers, more specifically to an EC2 instance with an EBS root volume.
+While it is tailored to a UNIX-like environment (as that's what I use - Solaris 10, Debian and Mac OS X 10.6 Snow Leopard), all tools used in these scripts are also available for Windows environments.
+Some adaptation of the commands might be required.
 header: 'no'
 published: true
 sidebar: left
 status: publish
 tags:
   - aws
-teaser: This is a walkthrough for backing up files to Amazon's data centers, more specifically to an EC2 instance with an EBS root volume.
-While it is tailored to a UNIX-like environment (as that's what I use - Solaris 10, Debian and Mac OS X 10.6 Snow Leopard), all tools used in these scripts are also available for Windows environments.
-Some adaptation of the commands might be required.
 title: Backing up to Amazon AWS
 wordpress_id: 84
 wordpress_url: http://www.clausconrad2.com/?p=84